businessman on his phone drinking a coffee

 2. Prioritise analytics during the planning phase

-Analytics work is often a deployed as a reactive measure to a challenge that has arisen during another endeavour - a way to fix things that have gone awry.
+Analytics work is often deployed as a reactive measure to a challenge that has arisen during another endeavour - a way to fix things that have gone awry.
 If you really want to see long-term value from your initiatives, include consideration for analytics during the planning phase so that the value can be leveraged in a repeatable way.

 3. Ensure you have the capability to deliver results